 There is an abundance of data today, but how can it be processed, visualised and analysed to deliver real business benefits?
-We are in the midst of a digital transformation, and words such as Internet of Things, artificial intelligence and smart cities have become part of our everyday vocabulary, but which opportunities will digitalisation really create for society?
-And is the unmanned companies on the exhibition floor at the Messe Frankfurt venue were showcasing their latest innovations - often in the form of solutions rather than tangible products.
+We are in the midst of a digital transformation, and words such as Internet of Things, artificial intelligence (AI) and smart cities have become part of our everyday vocabulary, but which opportunities will digitalisation really create for society?
+And is the unmanned aerial vehicle (UAV or 'drone') truly democratising the geospatial industry?
+These are just some of the questions that may have crossed the minds of visitors to INTERGEO 2018 in Frankfurt.
+Here, we share some of the insights we gained into the geospatial future during the world's largest event for geoinformation and geodesy.

-Intergeo, held in Germany every autumn, has become the leading meeting place for organisations in the global geospatial market.
-This year's edition in Frankfurt, the financial capital of Europe and an international transport hub, once again attracted thousands of mapping and surveying professionals from across Europe and beyond.
-Hundreds of
+INTERGEO has become the leading meeting place for organisations in the global geospatial market.
+This year's edition in Frankfurt once again attracted thousands of mapping and surveying professionals from across Europe and beyond.
+Hundreds of companies on the exhibition floor at the Messe Frankfurt venue were showcasing their latest innovations - often in the form of solutions rather than tangible products.